Deploy Applications

 The Registry is accessible from Developer Tools → Registry in Sixfab Connect.
 It shows each repository with size, creation date, and quota usage.

-Container Registry page: repository list with image quota (6/100) and storage quota (2.38 GB / 10 GB)
+Container Registry page on Sixfab Connect: repository list with image and storage quotas.

 Default quotas